 - Column Labels

 This area deals with all the calculations to be made in the pivot table.
-The column on which calculations are to be made are dragged and dropped in this section.
+The column on which calculations are to be made is dragged and dropped in this section.

 - Report Filters

 This is an optional area.
 This area is used only if you want to filter data according to any particular constraint.
 For Example: if you want to further filter the report according to the area where the employees work then you can drag and drop the area field in this column and filter your data accordingly.